GuidanceOfGrace/CLASSIC-Fallout4/CLAS Changelog.md

 4.04
 - Hotfix: Changed how Fallout4Custom.ini is created/accessed so it hopefully doesn't fail.
 - Forgot to include the PDF in version 4.00.
 You can always use the online version:
-- [Updated "How To Read Crash Logs" PDF so it matches the latest online Google Docs version.]
+- [Updated *HOW TO READ CRASH LOGS* PDF so it matches the latest online Google Docs version.]

 4.00
 > Major Change: Auto-Scanner now checks if all Buffout 4 files are correctly installed/configured.